Great-Sun-Group/credex-core/docs/environment_setup.md

 The Github Actions (Workflows) manage an S3 bucket and DynamoDB table that stores a terraform state for every deployed environment.

 ## Terraform
-Our terraform codebase inserts A (and CNAME?) records into Route 53 for each subdomain, which links it to an environment that is deployed and managed by the codebase.
+Our terraform codebase inserts DNS records into Route 53 for each subdomain, which links it to an environment that is deployed and managed by the codebase.

 ## Summary of Deployment Architecture
 The `dev` branch (which is our default/main branch on Github) and any branch starting with "deploy" can be deployed to the `development` environment, and is linked to the `dev.api.mycredex.app` subdomain, with `NODE_ENV` set to `development` and LOG_LEVEL set to `debug`.